 Finding the first female and male dogs for your kennel may be a stressful stage of starting your dog breeding kennel.
 Indeed, the founding breeding stock will be the very start of your very own bloodline and therefore should start the right way.
-This means buying a very high quality female dog, make sure all health checks returned positively, and finding suitable studs.
+This means buying a very high-quality female dog, make sure all health checks returned positively and finding suitable studs.

 But don’t go faster than your angels can fly… Before finding your female dog and her mate, you need to properly study your dog breed and design a clear set of guidelines that will define your breeding program.
-It’s not the time to be broad and generalist; be very concise and measured.
+It’s not the time to be random, broad and generalist; be very concise and measured.
 Have a vision (e.g. I want a fast-running racing dog) that is a proven consequence of physical traits (e.g. powerful long legs), so you know what to look for in potential candidates.
-If you want to envision something, you must know how to actually get there, otherwise you are leaving too much room for failure.
+If you want to envision something, you must know how to actually get there, otherwise, you are leaving too much room for failure.

 Clear Breeding Program & Objectives

-The first consideration before going into any kind of activity, even more so with an ethical business, is to have a clear idea of what the objectives are for that endeavour, and what resources will be necessary to accomplish these goals.
-Many dog breeders don’t go into the business of dog breeding per se but rather become dog breeders as an outgrowth of an organic interest in dogs for showing, for service or as pets.
+The first consideration before going into any kind of activity, even more so with ethical business, is to have a clear idea of what the objectives are for that endeavor, and what resources will be necessary to accomplish these goals.
+Many dog breeders don’t go into the business of dog breeding per se but rather become dog breeders as an outgrowth of organic interest in dogs for show, for service or as pets.
 Hobby breeders generally fall into this camp.
 The business of dog breeding is a sideline to the ownership of a breed that an owner fancies.
-A larger scale breeding business/kennel will require considerable space, equipment, and various expenses.
+A larger-scale breeding business/kennel will require considerable space, equipment, and various expenses.
 Dog breeding, in general, takes time and patience in order to turn a profit.
 The larger the breed of dogs, too, the more space will be needed to house the dogs and the more zoning problems will be presented.
 It is helpful to already live in a place or have access to a place where a breeding business will be permitted — e.g. a more rural setting rather than an urban one.